Skip to main content

 2. Inside the category, type each skill you want rated and click Add.
 Pick from the suggested list or create a new one.

 Interviewers rate each skill from 1 to 5 stars.
-Ratings roll up into the candidate's scorecard summary on the profile.
+Ratings roll up into the candidate's scorecard summary on their profile.

 Questions